Jeyzer 2.7 release

 JZR reports can handle thousands of active threads in a simple aggregated view : 1000 identical threads will be typically displayed as 1 line !!

-Smart analysis profile selection is now performed when starting from a generic profile : check it – for example with a JZR/JFR recording of Active MQ – on the Online Analyzer.
+Smart analysis profile selection is now performed when starting from a generic profile : try it – for example with a JZR/JFR recording of Active MQ – on the Online Analyzer.

 Java Flight Recorder support : the Jeyzer Analyzer accepts now any zipped JFR file.